16 - 20 februari 2006

 Dimitris Foutris, Lefteris Tapas, Anastassis Stratakis, Nina Papaconstantinou, Nikos Navridis, Fryni Mouzakitou, Savella Michael, Panayiotis Michael, Eleni Kamma, Dionisis Kavallieratos, Elina Ioannou, Maria ikonomopoulou, Philippos Theodorides, Katerina Christidi, Pandelis Chandris, Yannis Scourletis, Eftihis Patsourakis, Antonis Donef, Dimitris Baboulis, Maro Michalakakos, Maria Loizidou, Thanos Klonaris, Christos Delidimos

-Krabbedans, Eindhoven
+Krabbedans, Eindhoven (NL)

-During a year a group of artists and designers from Rotterdam and Eindhoven have being working on big size pieces in collarobation with the graphic studio Daglicht in Eindhoven.
+During a year a group of artists and designers from Rotterdam and Eindhoven have being working on big size pieces in collaboration with the graphic studio Daglicht in Eindhoven.
 On show the results of the experiments.

-City Art Center, Rotterdam
+City Art Center, Rotterdam (NL)

 During a year a group of artists and designers from Rotterdam and Eindhoven have being working on big size pieces in collarobation with the graphic studio Daglicht in Eindhoven.
 On show the results of the experiments with graphic techniques together with previous works of the participants.